QR for Agent Documentation

 MCP Tools

-6 tools.
-That's it.
+37 tools.
 No context bloat, no "too many tools" problem.
 Each tool maps 1:1 to a REST endpoint.

 |---|---|---|